Robert Duncan (poet): Overview

-Not only a poet, but also a public intellectual, Duncan's presence was felt across many facets of popular culture.
-His name is prominent in the history of pre-Stonewall gay culture and in the emergence of bohemian socialist communities of the 1930s and '40s, in the Beat Generation, and also in the cultural and political upheaval of the 1960s, influencing occult and gnostic circles of the time.
+As a poet and intellectual, Duncan's presence was felt across many facets of popular culture.
+His name is prominent in the history of pre-Stonewall gay culture and in the emergence of bohemian socialist communities of the 1930s and 1940s, in the Beat Generation, and in the cultural and political upheaval of the 1960s, influencing occult and gnostic circles of the time.
 During the later part of his life, Duncan's work, published by City Lights and New Directions, came to be distributed worldwide, and his influence as a poet is evident today in both mainstream and avant-garde writing.

 Early life and education

 Duncan was born in Oakland, California, as Edward Howard Duncan Jr. His mother, Marguerite Pearl Duncan, had died in his childbirth.
 He was her tenth child and the delivery was at home to avoid the risks of contracting the so-called Spanish influenza at a medical facility.
 Duncan's father was unable to afford him, so in 1920 he was adopted by Edwin and Minnehaha Symmes, a family of devout Theosophists.
 They renamed him Robert Edward Symmes in honor of a family friend.
-It was only after a psychiatric discharge from the army in 1941 that he formed the composite of his previous names and became Robert Edward Duncan.

 The Symmeses had begun planning for the child's arrival long prior to his adoption.
 There were terms for his adoption that had to be met: he had to be born at the time and place appointed by the astrologers, his mother was to die shortly after giving birth, and he was to be of Anglo-Saxon Protestant descent.
 His childhood was stable, and his parents were popular and social members of their community—Edwin was a prominent architect and Minnehaha devoted much of her time to volunteering and serving on committees.
 He grew up surrounded by the occult in one form or another; he was well aware of the circumstances of his fated birth and adoption and his parents carefully interpreted his dreams.
 The family adopted a second child, Barbara Eleanor Symmes, in 1920.
 She was born one year minus one day after Duncan, on January 6, 1920.
-She also was selected under circumstances similar to that of her brother; her presence was expected to bring good karma into the family.

-At age three, Duncan was injured in an accident on the snow that resulted in his becoming cross-eyed and seeing double.
-In Roots and Branches, his second major book, he wrote: "I had the double reminder always, the vertical and horizontal displacement in vision that later became separated, specialized into a near and a far sight.
-One image to the right and above the other.
-Reach out and touch.
-Point to the one that is really there."